+ACT ACCUPLACER

-ACT Reading - 15 or COMPASS Reading - 61 ACT English - 15 or COMPASS Writing - 26 Or transfer equivalencies will apply as appropriate
+Reading - 15 Reading Comp - 61

+English - 15 WritePlacer - 3-4

-Applicants not meeting the above requirements are encouraged to visit with the Technologies and Services Dean's Office at 701-671-2244 or the Automotive Technologies department chair at 701-671-2544 for strategies to meet the admission
+Applicants not meeting the above requirements are encouraged to visit with the academic counselor at 701-671-2257 or the Powersports Technology program coordinator at 701-671-2544 for strategies to meet the admission requirements.

-Program Admission Requirements are subject to revision.
+\Program Admission Requirements are subject to revision.
 Please check the department or program website under Program Admission Requirements for current information.